Perler Beads to Landscapes

 I used Processing to have a webcam focus on physical perler beads and did a bit of hacky programming to have the colors match the colors from the segmentation map.
 See the video above for a walkthrough.

-The interaction opens up a lot of playful opportunities and is something I hope to explore more in the future.
+The interaction opens up loads of playful opportunities and is something I hope to explore more in the future.